 - FTL can be very sensitive to jitter in your connection.
 If you’re experiencing stuttery video, try dropping your bitrate or resolution to see if it stabilizes.

 - It’s also important to select the ingest that is closest to you to minimize the travel time of you stream data.
-In OBS-FTL, use auto ingest for the best ingest at that time.
+In OBS Studio, use auto ingest for the best ingest at that time.